 There are no symptoms for bone density loss conditions such as osteoporosis and osteopenia.
 Most people only discover they have the condition after their first fracture and have a bone density test.
 Losing bone is a normal part of ageing so therefore we need to take care of our bones from an early age through exercise and a healthy diet with plenty of calcium and Vitamin D from the sun.
 Certain groups are more at risk of developing osteoporosis.
 Always speak to your doctor if you have any concerns about your health.

 Bones are living tissue and they respond to mechanical stressors.
 Weight bearing exercises, including yoga, help tremendously in the remodeling process of our bones.
 They encourage more bone growth increasing the rate of HEALTHY bone turnover and so are vitally important to practice especially when we are younger.

-Holding up one’s body weight in standing postures such as Warrior 1 or 2, balancing postures such as Tree and Dancer, and in horizontal postures such as Plank helps maintain the balance between bones breaking down and bones rebuilding.
+Holding up one’s body weight in standing postures such as Warrior 1 or 2, balancing postures such as Tree pose and Dancer's pose, and in horizontal postures such as Plank helps maintain the balance between bones breaking down and bones rebuilding.

 Looking after your spine - forward bends and twists